TobiasPSP/doneland_sources/Components/Sensor/Air Quality/SCD30/README.md

 ## Test Code

-To test the sensor, first setup the hardware, then upload the sample sketch below.

-### Hardware Setup

 Connect *SDA* and *SCL* to the appropriate *I2C* pins of your microcontroller. *ESP32* typically use *GPIO21* for *SDA*, and *GPIO22* for *SCL*.